-The Gem ceased to be a movie theater in the 1930’s when the structure became the office for Texas Power and Light until the 1970s.
+The Gem Theatre ceased to be a movie theatre in the 1930’s when the structure became the office for Texas Power and Light until the 1970’s.
 In 1996 the twin buildings were bought by Roddy and Susan Millichamp.
-After three years of intense restoration, the old Gem Theater was reopened as the Star of Texas Antiques shop.
+After three years of intense restoration, the old Gem Theatre was reopened as the Star of Texas Antiques shop.

 Just login to your account and subscribe to this theater.

 The October 15, 1910 issue of The Moving Picture World had this item:It’s possible that Palestine renumbered its lots at some point, accounting for the discrepancy in the address.
 It might also be that the building erected in 1908 did not become a theater until 1910, or perhaps Bell & Englebretch simply didn’t tell the magazine that they were taking over an existing theater when they sent in their notice to the editors.

 By 1925 the Gem was being operated by Robb & Rowley Theatres, and that year it suffered a major fire, as noted in this item from the October 24 issue of Universal Weekly:

 I have uploaded two scans.
 One is the August 24, 1910 article from The Palestine Herald announcing the remodeling of the building with the intention of opening a “picture show.”
 The other scan is an ad in the September 10, 1910 edition of The Palestine Herald announcing the opening of the Gem.